mrmachine/plex-cloud-suite/README.md

   * `DOMAIN` and `EMAIL` -- The domain on which the individual app subdomains are configured, and an email address where certificate expiration notices should be sent.

+  * `RCLONE_CONF` -- Run `rclone config` to generate an `rclone.conf` file for your preferred cloud storage provider.
+Add the contents of the file to your `docker-cloud.yml` or `docker-compose.yml` file.

 # Secure Access Over HTTPS

 All services can only be accessed remotely over HTTPS.
 SSL certificates will be created and renewed automatically for app subdomains under the domain given in the `DOMAIN` environment variable.